Resource & Waste Recovery

 - Fats, Used Cooking Oils and Grease: Information from NC Department of Environmental Quality.

-- Industrial Uses – Fats, Oils and Grease: Information from the U.S. Environmental Protection Agency.
+- Industrial Uses – Fats, Oils, and Grease: Information from the U.S. Environmental Protection Agency.

 Step 6: Anaerobic Digestion